fastrgv/RufasSwap/README.md

 sudo ln -s libGL.so.1 libGL.so  (and enter the admin password)

 whence the linker should now be able to find what it wants.
+But if there is more than one file libGL.so present on your system, make sure you use the best one;  i.e. the one that uses accelerated graphics.